FDA needs more time to review AbbVie, Neurocrine's uterine pain drug

 The agency requested more time to review additional information regarding the results of liver function tests provided by AbbVie in connection with the application for Elagolix in endometriosis-associated pain, the companies said.

+Four reports of serious liver injury in patients treated with the drug caused European regulators to open a review into Allergan’s rival drug in December.

+“This is just the FDA being consistent in their request for similar indications,” said Baird analyst Brian Skorney, adding that he did not think the issue was specific to Elagolix.

-The FDA is now expected to make its decision in the third quarter of 2018, three months later than initially expected.
+FDA is now expected to make its decision on AbbVie’s drug in the third quarter of 2018, three months later than initially expected.

 Endometriosis occurs when the lining of the uterus grows outside of the womb, leading to chronic pelvic pain.
 It is the leading cause of infertility.